cfriot/music-to-led/README.md

     # Can be changed via "Change color scheme" function
     #
     # You can call them using hexadecimal notation or using a real name according
-    # to the color list that can be found here ->
+    # to the color list that can be found below ->
     # python-app/helpers/color/colorSchemeFormatter.py

     color_schemes: